- Location: Chaudefonds-sur-Layon, Anjou, Loire Valley

 - Varieties: Cabernet Franc, Cabernet Sauvignon, Chenin Blanc

-- Viticulture: Organic (certified 2002)
+- Viticulture: Organic (certified since 2002)

-The hills off the Côteaux du Layon are the result of a fault, 120km long, which goes from the north of Nantes all the way to the south of Saumur and was created during the rising of the Alps.
-The vineyards are situated on north of the fault (and the Layon), on south/southwest facing hills that rise up only to 80 meters above sea level.
+The hills of the Côteaux du Layon are the result of a geological fault, 120km long, which goes from the north of Nantes all the way to the south of Saumur and was created during the rising of the Alps.
+The vineyards are situated north of the fault (and the Layon), on south/southwest-facing hills that rise up only to 80 meters above sea level.
 Southwest of the Layon, the Massif Vendeen rises up to 200 meters and deflects the clouds that come up from the Atlantic.
 This means that despite its proximity to the Atlantic, the Côteaux du Layon receives some of the lowest rainfall in France, an average of only 600 millimeters per year (a very similar situation to Alsace and the Vosges mountains).
 But little rainfall does not mean low humidity.

 These little hills remain open on the west to the Atlantic, and they lie between two rivers, the Layon and the Loire.
 The conditions for botrytis are ideal.
 “Every vintage it is there”, says Patrick, “always a temptation, always a risk.”

 - Anjou Rouge La Fresnaye